 We have partnered with many others to provide this safety net for our community and we want to acknowledge and thank everyone:

-Santa Ynez Valley Foundation granted us seed money to get the Emergency Food Pantry off the ground.
+Santa Ynez Valley Foundation They have granted us seed money to get the Emergency Food Pantry off the ground.
 SYVF is a long time supporter of The Los Alamos Foundation and Summer in the Park.
 We can’t thank them enough for their faith in us!

-We also want to thank Santa Barbara Foundation for their grant that allows us have paid employees in the field helping those in need access the services they need,
+We also want to thank Santa Barbara Foundation for their grant that allows us have paid employees in the field helping those in need access the services they need.

 Finally, we owe a huge debt of gratitude to the community of Los Alamos and beyond.
 Individual contributions have made it possible to supplement the Foodbank food boxes with eggs, milk, bread, soaps, shampoos, baby wipes and more.
 Thank you for your generosity!